osm1019/android_kernel_oneplus_sm8750/README.md

     - tag the patch subject with `ANDROID:`
     - add a `Bug:` tag with the Android bug (required for android-specific features)

+## susfs integration

+A helper automation script is provided at `scripts/setup_susfs.sh`.
+It follows the official KernelSU build workflow, clones KernelSU and Simon's [susfs for KernelSU](https://gitlab.com/simonpunk/susfs4ksu) repositories at stable tags, copies the susfs payload into this tree, and applies the required patches.
+The helper now auto-detects whether your kernel sources live in `common/` or at the repository root, and it exposes a `--kernel-tree` option for fully custom layouts.
+Refer to [Documentation/susfs_integration.md](Documentation/susfs_integration.md) for step-by-step instructions and guidance on customising the tags, kernel tree, kernel version, and additional build considerations.